-Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) (iii) surrounds the information with appropriate technical and organisational security; and (iv) commits to irretrievably destroy the information if, or when, this becomes possible. (h) A "hardship request" means a financial hardship or payment difficulties notification or request that is regulated by legislation or an industry code.
-This does not include a once-off, short term payment extension that is not so regulated. (i) " Month " is a period: (i) starting at the start of any day of one of the calendar months; and (ii) ending on any of the following days, as determined by the CP: immediately before the start of the corresponding day of the next calendar month; or where the day before the corresponding day of the next calendar month is a non-business day, the end of the next business day following that day; or 3) if there is no such day - at the end of the next calendar month (j) A "Section 21D(3) notice" is a written notice that is given by a CP to an individual pursuant to Section 21D(3) stating that the CP intends to disclose default information to a CRB. (k) A "Section 6Q notice" is a written notice that is given by a CP to an individual pursuant to the definition of default information in Section 6Q, informing the individual of the overdue payment and requesting that the individual pay the amount of the overdue payment.
-(I) A "transfer event" is an event whereby the rights of a CP in relation to the repayment of an amount of consumer credit are acquired by an acquirer.
-Privacy Act Sec 20N(3) and 2.
-Credit reporting system arrangements Part IIIA Provisions 20Q(2) Part IIIA requires CRBs to enter into written contracts with CPs that require CPs to ensure that the credit information that they disclose to CRBs is accurate, up-to-date and complete and that credit reporting information provided by CRBs to CPs is reasonably protected.
+Source Notes (Related legislative provisions/Ex Mem references/other sources where particularly applicable) CR code (iii) surrounds the information with appropriate technical and organisational security; and (iv) commits to irretrievably destroy the information if, or when, this becomes possible. (h) A "hardship request" means a financial hardship or payment difficulties notification or request that is regulated by legislation or an industry code.
+This does not include a once-off, short term payment extension that is not so regulated. (i) "Month" is a period: (i) starting at the start of any day of one of the calendar months; and (ii) ending on any of the following days, as determined by the CP: immediately before the start of the corresponding day of the next calendar month; or where the day before the corresponding day of the next calendar month is a non-business day, the end of the next business day following that day; or if there is no such day - at the end of the next calendar month (i) A "Section 21D(3) notice" is a written notice that is given by a CP to an individual pursuant to Section 21D(3) stating that the CP intends to disclose default information to a CRB. (k) A "Section 6Q notice" is a written notice that is given by a CP to an individual pursuant to the definition of default information in Section 6Q, informing the individual of the overdue payment and requesting that the individual pay the amount of the overdue payment. (i) A "transfer event" is an event whereby the rights of a CP in relation to the repayment of an an an and the individual pay the amount of the overdue payment.
+Privacy Act Part IIIA Provisions Sec 20N(3) and 20Q(2) amount of consumer credit are acquired by an acquirer.
+Credit reporting system arrangements Part IIIA requires CRBs to enter into written contracts with CPs that require CPs to ensure that the credit information that they disclose to CRBs is accurate, up-to-date and complete and that credit reporting information provided by CRBs to CPs is reasonably protected.
 Code Obligations 2.1 An agreement entered into by a CRB with a CP to meet the requirements of Section 20N(3) and Section 20Q(2) must oblige both parties to comply, to the extent applicable from time to time, with Part IIIA, the Privacy Regulation 2013 (the Regulations) and the CR Code.